sonic-net/SONiC/doc/audit/security_auditing_HLD.md

 - Continue rotation without reporting an error if the log file is missing (`missingok`).
 - Restart the auditd service after rotating the logs (`postrotate /etc/init.d/auditd restart endscript`).

-#### 3.3.5 Audit Rule Order
-For best performance, it is recommended that the events that occur the most should be at the top and the exclusions should be at the bottom on the list.

 ### 3.4 Warmboot and Fastboot Design Impact
 auditd will be stopped and then restarted as part of the reboot process, resulting in a gap in audit logs